Opinion | Ketanji Brown Jackson faces an epic fight

 But now, even though Barrett has been just as conservative as they’d hoped, Republicans will turn around and say that Jackson is all politics, a radical activist bent on using the court to advance her socialist agenda.

-When news of Brown’s expected nomination first leaked, Republicans erupted in shameless race-baiting by railing at Biden’s 2020 campaign promise to appoint a Black woman.
+When news of Jackson’s potential nomination first leaked, Republicans erupted in shameless race-baiting by railing at Biden’s 2020 campaign promise to appoint a Black woman.
 That produced a strong reaction, which might — might — make some Republicans less likely to go straight for the racial appeals.
 But even if they are, you won’t have to listen too hard to discern the thumping bass line.

 How will they do it?
 Look for them to focus on crime, the issue whose racial resonances are understood by one and all.